College of Health and Human Services2017-2018

 This curriculum is designed to meet American Speech-Language-Hearing Association (ASHA) standards for entry into professional practice.
 After completing these requirements, you are prepared to apply for ASHA's requirements for clinical certification.

-This program is accredited by the National Council for Accreditation of Teacher Education (NCATE), the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
+This program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).